jezebelatucsd/cse15l-lab-reports/lab-report-4-week-8.md

 >[their repo](https://github.com/httrieu/markdown-parser)

 ## For each test above:
-- Decide on what it should produce (i.e., expected output) by using either VScode preview or the CommonMark demo site

 - Showing the code in MarkdownParseTest.java for how you turned it into a test
 <img width="682" alt="Screen Shot 2022-05-21 at 9 16 21 PM" src="https://user-images.githubusercontent.com/103277481/169678526-90824abe-b5d2-4aed-8f05-a33650b0ed81.png">